Body found inside burning car in northwest Las Vegas

-Detectives are investigating after a body was found inside of a burning car early Thursday in the northwestern valley.
+Detectives are investigating after a body was found inside a burning car early Thursday in the northwest valley.

 Crews were called about 4:40 a.m. to a neighborhood near North Rainbow Boulevard and Smoke Ranch Road on reports of a car fire, Las Vegas Fire Department spokesman Tim Szymanski said.

-Firefighters saw flames coming from a sedan at the corner of Castor Tree Way and Chandler Mews Drive.
+Firefighters saw the inside of a sedan was on fire at the corner of Castor Tree Way and Chandler Mews Drive.
 A body was behind the steering wheel, Szymanski said.

 “They didn’t see the person at first until they knocked the flames down,” Szymanski said.